kieransnapes/violet-triceratops/content/pages/index.md

     content: >
       Keep track of your timesheets, materials and payment orders with technikiwi.
 We know your time is valuable so we do all the boring stuff for you.
-Timesheets are added in the app and you review them, we handle the rest.
+Simply review your timesheets and materials and we'll handle the rest.
     actions:
       - label: Learn More
         url: /features